thusoy/acme-tiny-dns01/README.md

 # (see below note)

 Verifying smtp.example.org part 2...
+Locally checking challenge on 2a01:e35:1234:5678::baba:5353...
-smtp.example.org verified!
+Locally checking challenge on 12.34.56.78... smtp.example.org verified!
 Signing certificate...
 Certificate signed!
+You can now remove the _acme-challenge records from your DNS zone.
 ```

 Note on updating the DNS zone file :